v8/v8.dev/src/blog/v8-release-78.md

 ### Faster object destructuring

-Object destructuring of the form...
+Object destructuring of the form…

 ```js
 const {x, y} = object;
 ```

-...is almost equivalent to the desugared form...
+…is almost equivalent to the desugared form...

 ```js
 const x = object.x;
 const y = object.y;
 ```

-...except that it also needs to throw a special error for `object` being `undefined` or `null`...
+…except that it also needs to throw a special error for `object` being `undefined` or `null`...

 ```
 $ v8 -e 'const object = undefined; const {x, y} = object;'